-GRE for Applicants to Biology/Business M.S.-M.B.A.: GRE general test or GMAT scores required.
-Send official GMAT test scores to GSAS using school code 5TF-5G-76 (also separately send GMAT scores to Stern where the GMAT is required, using their GMAT school code).
+DAT and MCAT scores are optional and will also be considered if submitted.
+GMAT scores are optional for Biology/Business and will also be considered if submitted.
+(Send official GMAT test scores to GSAS using school code 5TF-5G-76.
+Also separately send GMAT scores to Stern where the GMAT is required, using their GMAT school code).

 TOEFL or IELTS: Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score requirements